Quickly exit this site by pressing the Escape key Leave this site

 3.5.2.1 Any member of the force who wishes to engage in secondary employment, business interests, the special constabulary or voluntary work may be required to sign an opt-out agreement, as detailed below:

-3.5.2.3 Special Constabulary - officers of the special constabulary need to declare hours worked with other employers, and these will need to be balanced with the hours worked for the special constabulary in order to satisfy the requirements of the working time regulations.
-Where special constables are also employed in police staff roles they should sign an agreement, which enables them to work in excess of the maximum 48-hour week see schedule A.
+3.5.2.3 Special constabulary - officers of the special constabulary need to declare hours worked with other employers, and these will need to be balanced with the hours worked for the special constabulary in order to satisfy the requirements of the working time regulations.
+Where special constables officers are also employed in police staff roles they should sign an agreement, which enables them to work in excess of the maximum 48-hour week see Schedule A.

 3.5.2.4 Volunteer workers – volunteers will be expected to comply with the WTRs, in the same way as members of the special constabulary.

-3.6.1 Night time is defined as being between the hours of 11pm and 6am.
-A night worker is someone who normally works at least three hours at night, the majority of his/her shifts between those hours, or sufficiently often that they may be said to work such hours as a normal course of their duties.
+3.6.1 Night time is defined as being between the hours of 2300 and 0600.
+A night worker is someone who normally works at least 3 hours at night, the majority of his/her shifts between those hours, or sufficiently often that they may be said to work such hours as a normal course of their duties.
 Those who work a rotating shift pattern, which includes time spent working at night will be regarded as night workers for the purpose of the regulations.
-The current agreement an average of ten hours for Kent Police officer, Kent Police staff and Essex Police staff and by agreement, this is an average of eight hours in Essex Police officers.
+The current agreement an average of 10 hours for Kent Police Officer, Kent Police Staff and Essex Police Staff and by agreement, this is an average of 8 hours in Essex Police Officers.

 3.6.2 Health Services are responsible for ensuring that all night workers are offered the opportunity of completing a confidential medical questionnaire on an annual basis or such other intervals as may be appropriate in the individual circumstances.
-The completed questionnaire will be assessed by Occupational Health and the individual will be contacted by occupational health regarding any area that needs further clarification.
-The completed questionnaire will be held on the individual’s medical file within the occupational health unit.
+To view and complete a night workers health questionnaire please follow this link: 3431 Night Workers Health Questionnaire.
+The completed questionnaire will be assessed by Occupational Health and the individual will be contacted by Occupational Health regarding any area that needs further clarification.
+The completed questionnaire will be held on the individual’s medical file within the Occupational Health Unit.
 All new recruits and police staff who are classified as night workers will be assessed for their suitability for night work as part of the recruitment process.

 3.6.3 Where Occupational Health considers that a member of staff has a health condition that is aggravated by night work, the force will consider all available options in order to alleviate the condition.

-3.6.4 The 17-week rolling reference period used to calculate average working time, will apply to all night workers within Kent Police force and Essex Police force.
+3.6.4 The 17-week rolling reference period used to calculate average working time, will apply to all night workers within Essex Police force and Kent Police force.

 3.6.5.1 It is recognised that certain policing duties undertaken during night time may involve special hazards or heavy physical or mental strain.
 These are operational activities, which involve the use of specialist equipment for which specialist training has been given.

-3.6.5.3 The chief constable has therefore entered into collective agreements with the Police Federation and Unison to modify the maximum eight-hour night shift for night workers, in order to maximise flexibility in utilising shifts of up to ten hours in length.
+3.6.5.3 The Chief Constable has therefore entered into collective agreements with the Police Federation and Unison to modify the maximum 8-hour night shift for night workers, in order to maximise flexibility in utilising shifts of up to 10 hours in length.

 3.7.1 All schedules of employment will include information concerning the WTRs and in particular details of the 48-hour average working week and night work health questionnaire.